-With so many options for buying insurance, it can be a challenge to know how to choose an insurance company.
-Among the factors that most people consider when they are trying to make a decision are the price of the insurance and online reviews.
-Unfortunately, these two measures may not be the best way to evaluate which insurance company is best for you.
+With so many options for buying insurance, it can be a challenge to know how to choose the right company.
+There are many factors to weigh when trying to decide, but so often people look at the price of the insurance and read online reviews and stop there.
+The truth is that these two measures only reveal a small piece of the picture, and may not be the best way to assess which company is best for you.

 A good place to start is J.D.
 Power.
 Its surveys and rankings are independent, unbiased, and based on consumer feedback regarding customer satisfaction.
 They can often answer questions like:

 Studies by J.D.
 Power compare insurers in many areas, including auto insurance, auto claims, property claims, health insurance, homeowners insurance, and life insurance.

 The financial stability of an insurance company should factor into your purchase (or pass), because it shows how well it performs in the larger market, and whether you can depend on it in the future.
 Insurance companies need to have the assets to be able to pay out claims.
 AM Best is a good source for this type of research, because they often give companies a financial strength rating of superior (A+), excellent (A), good (B+), or worse.

 Local offices, agents, and brokers each have their own methods of service and sales.
 Your experience will differ based on how you seek out insurance.
 It’s just like when you ask friends to refer a good doctor.
 The reason one friend may refer a certain professional to you could be because they have good bedside manner or give good advice.
 A second friend may refer you to a doctor based on the fact that they are the top expert in their field.
 Yet a third friend may refer you to a doctor who offers the best deal, or who they know from college.